Skip to main content

 • Collateral backing the sell offer

 The collateral amount is separate from the price and acts as a security deposit.
-When creating an offer, users must provide collateral upfront.
-This collateral is held in escrow until settlement.Offer StatusOffers have different statuses and behaviors depending on their state.
+On non-custodial markets it also influences the escrow mint weight buyers receive when filling the offer.
+Those markets can enforce a minimum weight and define an ideal collateral-per-point target.Offer StatusOffers have different statuses and behaviors depending on their state.

 • Created: Your offer is live and available for buyers to fill